Archive

 siSwati Prayer

-Because of our move to Swaziland, Beth and I have been trying to learn the local language of siSwati.
-Swaziland uses English in business and governmental settings, but siSwati is considered the native tongue.
-Since only about one million people speak the langauge it has been a bit difficult to find helpful resources.
-It is hard enough (impossible) to find a local speaker, let alone a teacher or lessons.
-Thus, we have been looking into online and print resources.
+In our own quest to learn siSwati we have found that since only one million people speak it as a first language (3 Million overall), it has been a bit difficult to find helpful resources.
+It is hard enough (impossible) to find a local speaker in the US, let alone a teacher or lessons.
+Thus, I have tried to pull together a list of online and print resources.
 I hope this list is helpful for other people who may be in a similar situation trying to learn siSwati.

 Peace Corp Material: